Juanluna777/WebScrapping_with_Python/README.md

-# WebScrapping_with_Python
+# WebScraping_with_Python
-Scrappe web pages to extract stock data
+Scrape web pages to extract stock data